jeeeeerome02/jeeeeerome02/README.md

 ## 👀 About Me
 - Experienced **Software Engineer and Web Developer** with a passion for creating efficient and scalable solutions.
 - Sole **Web Programmer at CodexMS**, specializing in full-stack development and innovative web applications.
-- Enthusiast in **Cybersecurity, IoT, Embedded Systems, and AI Integration**.
+- Enthusiast in **Cybersecurity, IoT, Embedded Systems, AI Integration, and Cloud Hosting**.
 - Open to **collaborations and exciting projects** that challenge my skills and creativity.

 ---